software-mansion/scarb/website/docs/extensions/testing.md

 ## Using Starknet Foundry

-[Starknet Foundry](https://foundry-rs.github.io/starknet-foundry) is another project developed by [Software Mansion](https://swmansion.com/) team.
+[Starknet Foundry](https://foundry-rs.github.io/starknet-foundry), like Scarb, is a project developed by [Software Mansion](https://swmansion.com/) team.
 It enables advanced testing of [Starknet](https://www.starknet.io/) contracts, including fuzz testing, forking the network state, setting-up a